 SONG 3.
 Already Perfect.
 There’s an Egyptian proverb: “A beautiful thing is never perfect.”
-This is a song about loving a person.
+This is a song about loving a person without expectation.
 It’s about seeing all of her.
 Not demanding anything.
 It’s about knowing her intimately and only treasuring her.
 It’s my perfect love song for my perfect wife. –I’m not saying she has no flaws.
-I’m saying that I love with all her flaws.
+I’m saying that I love her with all her flaws.
 It’s almost all finger picking and the riffs and chord progressions do beautiful things.

 SONG 5.Back to You This one really encapsulates my journey as a musician.
 I’m a Christian and I grew up in a Christian home, but didn’t like much Christian music—not that I gave it much of a chance!